hms-dbmi/RaMeDiES/README.md

 ```

 ## :sparkles: Download precomputed data files
-All RaMeDiES statistical models operate at the level of _mutational targets_, which intuitively correspond to the total mutation rate of all possible variants (of a particular type) within a gene (with as high a functionality score or higher).
+All RaMeDiES statistical models operate at the level of _mutational targets_, which intuitively correspond to the total mutation rate of all possible variants (of a particular type) within a gene.
 We have precomputed per-gene mutational targets for CADD and SpliceAI variant functionality scores with respect to GRCh38/hg38.
-You must download these files and store them locally in `/full/path/to/github/directory/ramedies/data`.

-*Seven* required files must be downloaded from [Harvard Dataverse](https://doi.org/10.7910/DVN/UISZTE):
+You must download these **seven** required files from [Harvard Dataverse](https://doi.org/10.7910/DVN/UISZTE) and store them locally in `/full/path/to/github/directory/ramedies/data`:

 * `ens2gene.txt.gz`
 * `pseudogenes.txt.gz`
 * `score_lists_CI.txt.gz`